zyinghua/yinghua-website/_pages/cv.md

 # Education

 -   Bachelor of Science (Honours) - Computer Science, The University of Sydney, 2023 - 2024
--   Master of Information Technology (Artificial Intelligence), The University of Melbourne, 2022 - 2023 (Discontinued)
 -   Bachelor of Computer Science, Monash University, 2020 - 2022

 # Skills